 Brits are rarely positive about anything – that’s more a mainland Europe kinda thing and perhaps the foremost reason voting Brexit was so popular.
 Nonetheless, when things are going badly, Brits suddenly range between cheerily pointing out it could be worse before whistling a happy tune, to becoming highly Continue reading

-It was not without great trepidation and a sprinkle of anxiety that I recently announced the giving away of three sets of ebooks to mark the publication of The Bath Party – and not simply due to being an only child.
-Maybe I exaggerate, but I really don’t have a good track record when it comes to Continue reading
+It was with trepidation and a sprinkle of anxiety that I announced the giving away of three sets of books to mark the publication of The Bath Party: a bizarre reaction to something people should jump at, perhaps; but not quite so out of whack considering Continue reading